AstraZeneca/bone_challenge/approaches/matterhorn/README.md

 ## Test results

-The output obtained from evaluate is:
+The output obtained from test set evaluation using B3-300 is:

 Mean Score: 0.682
 Standard Deviation of Score: 0.334